(I’m in the process of updating this post…more to come…)

 - Table salt and ground black pepper

-In food processor, pulse carrot until broken into rough 1/4-inch pieces, about five 1-second pulses.
+In a food processor, pulse carrot until broken into roughly 1/4-inch pieces, about five 1-second pulses.
 Add celery and onion; pulse until all vegetables are broken into 1/8-inch pieces, about five 1-second pulses.

 - If you would like to double the recipe, use a Dutch oven to give the vegetables ample space for browning and increase the cooking times by roughly 50 percent.

 - The finished gravy can be frozen.
 To thaw either a single or double recipe, place the gravy and 1 tablespoon of water in a saucepan over low heat and bring slowly to a simmer.
 The gravy may appear broken or curdled as it thaws, but a vigorous whisking will recombine it.